tfbrew/terraform-provider-awx/docs/resources/role_team_assignment.md

 page_title: "awx_role_team_assignment Resource - awx"
 subcategory: ""
 description: |-
   Assign a team to a role definition for a specific object.
+Only available in AWX, not AAP2.4.
 ---

 # awx_role_team_assignment (Resource)

 Assign a team to a role definition for a specific object.
+Only available in AWX, not AAP2.4.

 ## Example Usage